Should I Lose Weight Before Building Muscle? Quick Summary

 You see, being in a calorie surplus is advisable in order to maximize results in muscle growth for a reason.
 It requires energy to add muscle tissue.

 That energy usually comes from the extra calories you consume.
-In people with a high body fat percentage, they may be able to eat in a deficit and still build muscle.
+People with a high body fat percentage may be able to eat in a deficit and still build muscle.
 This could be possible because of the extra calories taken from body fat.

 Now, please allow me to clarify something.
 When I say body recomposition may be easier or happen faster for some, that comes with a rule.